alexandra-chavez/alexandra-chavez.github.io/_pages/research.md

       </p>

    <p>
         I study these questions by following single descendant lines across multiple generations.
 First, I expose individuals to stress for five generations.
 This pre-treatment phase allows stress-related changes to arise.
 Then, I grow the next five generations without stress to erase all directly induced changes.
 Finally, I expose the eleventh generation to either control conditions or recurrent stress for three to five generations.
 This final treatment phase shows whether ancestral stress changes offspring fitness and phenotype.
-Ancestral stress may have no detectable effects.
-It may lead to the transgenerational retention of stress-related traits across generations, or it may transgenerationally prime descendants, making them better or worse prepared for recurrent stress.
+Ancestral stress may have no detectable effects, it may lead to the transgenerational retention of stress-related traits across generations, or it may transgenerationally prime descendants, making them better or worse prepared for recurrent stress.
       </p>

    <div class="research-back-hint">Click another topic to change the panel.</div>